nicky-nym/nicky-nym.github.io/pages/remainder.md

 [^forbes]: ["The Power Of Purpose: Unlocking Africa's $10 Trillion Opportunity In Housing"](https://www.forbes.com/sites/afdhelaziz/2019/09/12/the-power-of-purpose-unlocking-africas-10-trillion-opportunity-in-housing/#1e1fa3b714a0). _Forbes_.
 12 September 2019.

-[^gadepalli]: "Even though women comprise nearly half of the population, it is surprising they account for less than one in five trips made in Indian cities." ["Delhi Will Improve When Women Get to Move"](https://newcities.org/delhithe-big-picture-will-improve-women-get-move/).
-Shreya Gadepalli, _NewCities_.
-8 March 2019.

-[^gonzalez]: "Evidence from Argentina shows that on average men and women’s commute time is roughly the same, but women travel at slower speeds and cover shorter distances." ["Transport is Not Gender Neutral"](https://newcities.org/the-big-picture-transport-is-not-gender-neutral-womens-mobility-and-accessibility-for-better-economic-opportunities/) Karla Dominguez Gonzalez, _NewCities_.
-8 March 2019.

 [^google_eie]: [Environmental Insights Explorer](https://insights.sustainability.google/places/ChIJIQBpAG2ahYAR_6128GcTUEo/transportation). _Google_.
 2018.

 [^gopal]: ["Affordable Housing"](https://www.bloomberg.com/quicktake/affordable-housing).
 Prashant Gopal and Rob Urban, _Bloomberg_.
 21 Oct 2019.